sarkar-rohan/DeepRL-NanoDegree/Project3/README_P3.md

 The following points describe the rationale behind this:
 - each of the two agents use the same actor network and receives its own local observation
 - the experience of each agent is added to a shared replay buffer from which mini-batches of experiences are sampled for training
-- the rewards collected for both the agents in an episode is roughly the same.

 The environment is a precompiled unity task which can be downloaded from :